-Getting the right colour cast in your images can be challenging.
-All light gives off a different colour temperature, depending on whether the source is natural, or from indoor lighting.
+Getting the right color cast in your images can be challenging.
+All light gives off a different color temperature, depending on whether the source is natural, or from indoor lighting.

-Your sensor picks up this emitted light, adding a colour cast to your image.
-Today, we are going to show you how to correct your white balance in Photoshop.
+Your sensor picks up this emitted light, adding a color cast to your image.
+You can do white balance correction in other photo editing apps like Lightroom.
+But today, we are going to show you how to correct your white balance in Adobe Photoshop.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]